ASU-EGR314-2025-S-310/ASU-EGR314-2025-S-310.github.io/docs/index.md

 ## Preparation Date

 Our project will be presented during the Innovation Showcase May 2nd 2025 at 3 to 5 PM.
 The location for this is the Sundevil Fitness Center on ASU's Polytechnic Campus.
-We hope you can join us!

 Arizona State University, Dr. Nichols, Spring 2025, 1/15/2025